 We have been able to maintain our financial performance through prudent financial management.
 We have implemented various financial policies to maintain adequate cash flow.
 We closely monitor our capital structure, assets and indebtedness, actively explore diversified financing sources, including bank loans, equity and debt financing, to control financing costs and maintain a prudent gearing ratio.
-As of December 31, 2015, 2016 and 2017 and June 30, 2018, our net gearing ratio, calculated as net debt (total borrowings less cash and bank balance (including cash and cash equivalent and restricted cash)), divided by total capital (calculated as total equity plus net debt), was approximately 23.0%, 0.8%, 33.7% and 36.5%, respectively.
+As of December 31, 2015, 2016 and 2017, our net gearing ratio, calculated as net debt (total borrowings less cash and bank balance (including cash and cash equivalent and restricted cash)), divided by total capital (calculated as total equity plus net debt), was approximately 23.0%, 0.8% and 33.7%, respectively.

 We have established cooperative relationships with, and received loans and financings from, major PRC and international banks.
-Through our initial public offering in 2014 and the offering of the 2014 Notes, the 2017 Notes, the February 2018, the August 1 2018 Note and the August 29 2018 Notes, we have able to further diversify our financing sources and obtain funding through accessing the domestic and international capital markets.
+Through our initial public offering in 2014 and the offering of the 2014 Notes, the 2017 Notes and the February 2018 Notes, we have able to further diversify our financing sources and obtain funding through accessing the domestic and international capital markets.